romkey/e-ink-clock/README.md

 # e-ink wifi clock

+_This is a work in progress.
+I'm still testing and updating the hardware, and the software is incomplete.
+Build at your own risk._

 Use a Waveshare epaper (e-ink) display as a digital wifi clock.
 The clock synchronizes its time with NTP and can show local weather using OpenWeatherMap.

 The clock also supports an optional environmental sensor module, which allows it to report the temperature, humidity and air pressure in the space it's in.